MightyBranch/comment-gate-php/README.md

 Comment Gate is a simple template to convert comments into **If Statements** in PHP.

-You can use it when you are developing something and you want to quickly toggle between 2 blocks of code, while you decide which one you want to keep.
+You can use it when you are developing something and you want to quickly toggle between 2 blocks of code (e.g. development vs production), while you decide which one you want to keep.
 Without the need to use an if statement.

 Installation
 -------------